Technology

 Features like restoring snapshots to new accounts/regions help efficiently spawn parallel environments.

-On the Azure side, leveraging PaaS services like Azure SQL Database for staging/test rather than provisioning full VMs and SQL instances can drastically cut costs.
+On the Azure side, leveraging Paas development services like Azure SQL Database for staging/test rather than provisioning full VMs and SQL instances can drastically cut costs.

 Automated capabilities like SQL Data Warehouse staging help roll out new environments easily.